Reproducible Model Selection Using Bagged Posteriors: Summary of results

 The previous work most closely related to the present work is a mix of empirical investigation \citep{Waddell:2002,Douady:2003,Oelrich:2020} and theoretical work \citep{Buhlmann:2002,Yang:2018,Oelrich:2020}.
-The purely empirical papers undertook limited investigations in the setting of phylogenetic tree inference: \citet{Waddell:2002} focus primarily on speeding up model selection and \citet{Douady:2003} mainly aim to compare Bayesian inference to the bootstrap.
+The purely empirical papers undertake limited investigations in the setting of phylogenetic tree inference: \citet{Waddell:2002} focus primarily on speeding up model selection and \citet{Douady:2003} mainly aim to compare Bayesian inference to the bootstrap.
 Our \cref{thm:model-selection-asymptotic-posteriors} is similar in spirit to the bagging result of \citet[Proposition 2.1]{Buhlmann:2002}.
-However, the \citet{Buhlmann:2002} result is not applicable in the model selection setting since it would require assigning probability 1 to whichever model had the larger marginal likelihood---which does not correspond to Bayesian model selection---and then applying bagging to the indicator.
-Our other results (\cref{thm:many-model-selection-asymptotic-posteriors,cor:exchangeable-model-selection-asymptotic-posteriors}) go well beyond the scope of the \citet{Buhlmann:2002} result, covering three or more models and non-trivial parameter spaces.
+However, the \citet{Buhlmann:2002} result is not applicable in the model selection setting since it would require assigning probability 1 to whichever model has the larger marginal likelihood---which does not correspond to Bayesian model selection---and then applying bagging to this selection procedure.
+Our other results (\cref{thm:many-model-selection-asymptotic-posteriors,cor:exchangeable-model-selection-asymptotic-posteriors}) go well beyond the scope of the \citet{Buhlmann:2002} result, covering three or more models as well as non-trivial parameter spaces.

-Regarding the behavior of standard Bayesian model selection, \citet{Yang:2018} prove a result similar to \cref{eq:bayes-model-asymptotics} but more limited than our general versions in part 1 of \cref{thm:model-selection-asymptotic-posteriors,thm:many-model-selection-asymptotic-posteriors}.
-Finally, \citet{Oelrich:2020} provide complementary results to our own: they study additional real-world examples of overconfident model selection and, in the feature selection setting, analyze the mean and variance of the log marginal likelihood ratio between a particular type of linear regression model with known variance, which offers a more precise characterization of the standard posterior in that particular setting.
-However, they do not analyze or consider using BayesBag.
+Regarding the behavior of Bayesian model selection under the usual posterior, \citet{Yang:2018} prove a result similar to \cref{eq:bayes-model-asymptotics} but more limited than our general versions in part 1 of \cref{thm:model-selection-asymptotic-posteriors,thm:many-model-selection-asymptotic-posteriors}.
+Finally, \citet{Oelrich:2020} provide complementary results to our own: they study additional real-world examples of overconfident model selection and, in the feature selection setting, analyze the mean and variance of the log marginal likelihood ratio for a particular type of linear regression model with known variance, offering a more precise characterization of the posterior in that particular setting.
+However, they do not analyze or consider using the bagged posterior.